Antalo: Geography

 Hintalo lies on a plateau in the Ethiopian Highlands near its eastern escarpment.
 It is just south of a steep hill formerly used for defense and just north of a wide fertile plain, along the road from Shoa to Massawa, the former Ethiopian port which now lies within Eritrea.
 Geologically, it is surrounded by fossil-bearing limestone.

 Geologists have named the very thick calcareous strata, which are very developed in Tigray, the Antalo Limestone.

 Notable inhabitants

 The hereditary chiefs of Enderta had their birthplace in Hintalo.
 These included the 18th and 19th century aristocrats Dejazmach Weldo, Dejazmach Kifla Iyasus and Ras Wolde Selassie.
-In his "Life in Abysinia", the 19th-century British traveller Mansfield Parkyns writes that the family of Dejazmach Kifla Iyasus and Ras Wolde Selassie were of distinguished origin and came from Hintalo in Enderta, where they were chiefs.
+In his Life in Abyssinia, the 19th-century British traveller Mansfield Parkyns writes that the family of Dejazmach Kifla Iyasus and Ras Wolde Selassie were of distinguished origin and came from Hintalo in Enderta, where they were chiefs.

 Hintalo is also the birthplace of Ras Bitweded Gebre Kidan, the son of Bilatengeta Zemu of Hintalo Enderta.
 Ras Bitweded Gebre Kidan was the Enderassie of Emperor Yohaness IV, and served as the Ethiopia's prime minister from 1872 to 1889.
 He married Emperor Yohanes's sister Empress Dinkinsh, with whom he had 3 children, who included Dejazmach Seyoum Gebre Kidan.